Scott Walker (singer): 1964–1967: The Walker Brothers

-The Walkers' 1960s sound mixes Phil Spector's "wall of sound" techniques with symphonic orchestrations featuring Britain's top musicians and arrangers, notably Ivor Raymonde.
+The Walkers' 1960s sound mixed Phil Spector's "wall of sound" technique with symphonic orchestrations featuring Britain's top musicians and arrangers, notably Ivor Raymonde.
 Scott served as effective co-producer of the band's records throughout this period, alongside their named producer Johnny Franz and engineer Peter Oliff.
-Many of their earlier numbers had a driving beat, but with the release of their third album, Images, in 1967 ballads predominated.
+Many of their earlier numbers had a driving beat, but with the release of their third album, Images, in 1967, ballads predominated.

 By 1967, John Walker's musical influence on the Walker Brothers had waned (although on Images he sang lead on a cover of "Blueberry Hill" and contributed two original compositions), which led to tensions between him and Scott.
 At the same time, Scott was finding the group a chafing experience: "There was a lot of pressure.
 I was coming up with all the material for the boys, and I was having to find songs and getting the sessions together.
 Everyone relied on me, and it just got on top of me.
 I think I just got irritated with it all."
 His desire to shake off his pop pin-up reputation might have influenced his drinking habits.
 In 1967 he told one British journalist that he was drinking “a bottle of wine and a bottle of Scotch a day” with the sole purpose, he claimed, of wanting to coarsen the baritone voice he thought sounded too sweet.

 Artistic differences and the stresses stemming from overwhelming pop stardom led to the break-up of the Walker Brothers in the summer of 1967, although they reunited temporarily for a tour of Japan in 1968.